Orange

 Shareholders can also obtain documentation relating to the Annual Shareholders’ Meeting on request to the company, or by visiting the Annual Shareholders’ Meeting page.

-All shareholders, regardless of the number of shares they hold, have the right to participate in the Annual Shareholders’ Meeting.
+All shareholders, regardless of the number of shares they hold, has the right to participate in the General Meeting.

-To attend the Orange Shareholders’ Meeting in person, the shareholder must request an admission card:
+To attend the Orange General Meeting, a shareholder must request an admission card:

-By logging into their securities account to request an admission card online (bearer and registered shareholders).
+Either by logging into their securities account to request an admission card online (for bearer and registered shareholders).

-Or by returning to Uptevia the admission card request form received by post if they are a registered shareholder and have not subscribed to the e-notice service :
+Or by sending the admission card request form received by email to Uptevia if they are a registered shareholder and have not subscribed to the e-notification service :

 Uptevia